-For the purposes of the 2035 MTP/SCS, active transportation refers to bicycling and walking.
+For the purposes of the 2045 MTP/SCS, active transportation refers to bicycling and walking.
 Walking and bicycling are essential parts of the region's transportation system, are low cost, do not emit greenhouse gases, can help reduce roadway congestion, and increase health and quality of life of residents.
-Additionally these types of facilities can often be implemented as part of maintenance and operations projects making this kind of investment very cost effective.
+In addition, these types of facilities can often be implemented as part of maintenance and operations projects making this kind of investment very cost effective.

 As the region works toward reducing congestion and greenhouse gases, walking and bicycling will become more essential to meet the region's future needs.
-To make active transportation a more attractive and feasible mode of travel for the different users in the region, additional infrastructure improvements need to be made.
+To make active transportation a more attractive and feasible mode of travel for the different users in the region, additional infrastructure improvements are needed.
 Given that all trips, including automobile trips, start with walking, it is important to ensure that the sidewalks and streets are accommodating to all users.
-In all, the 2035 MTP/SCS's active transportation improvements total over \$898 million.
+In all, the 2045 MTP/SCS's active transportation improvements total nearly \$1 billion.
+In addition, nearly one-half of the local streets and roads projects contain active transportation components, totalling approximately \$1 billion.